 During the reporting year, BC Hydro and the project team oversaw activities associated with the program in order to meet the monitoring requirements as described in Condition 31.
 It was determined that the groundwater monitoring wells in the existing BC Hydro network could be employed within the CPGMP in place of installing all new wells.
-Only one (1) new well was required and installed in the reporting year (October 2019) in Bear Flats; identified to be a data collection gap area.
+Only one (1) new well was installed in October 2019 in Bear Flats; identified to be a data collection gap area.